TylerCarberry/VergeTaglines/README.md

 A Twitter bot that automatically tweets the current header of [theverge.com](https://theverge.com)

 ### How it works
 Every 10 minutes an AWS Cloudwatch timer triggers an AWS Lambda function.
 It then scrapes the current homepage of [theverge.com](https://theverge.com) and stores it into the database.
 If the tagline has changed, it tweets out the current homepage.
-The screenshots are genreated using [Screenshot Layer](https://screenshotlayer.com).
+The screenshots are generated using [Screenshot Layer](https://screenshotlayer.com).